jhollinger/occams-record/README.md

 * 3x-5x faster than ActiveRecord queries, *minimum*.
 * Uses 1/3 the memory of ActiveRecord query results.
 * Eliminates the N+1 query problem.
 (This often exceeds the baseline 3x-5x gain.)
+* Support for cursors (Postgres only, new in v1.4.0-beta1)

 ### 2) Supercharged querying & eager loading